Table of contents

 Eating The Fruit

 Kumquats are best eaten raw.
 However, do not peel before eating, as the sweet skin complements the more bitter flesh of the fruit.
-However, make sure you spit out the seeds!
+Make sure you spit out the seeds!

 Kumquats are low in sodium and devoid of fat and cholesterol.
-In addition, they offers a number of other health benefits.
+In addition, they offer a number of other health benefits.

 Weight Loss